jayr2011/fake-nfe-generetor/README.md

 ## 📋 Overview

-**Fake NFE Generator** is a modern web application designed to generate Brazilian Electronic Invoice (NFS-e) documents quickly and efficiently.
-This tool helps businesses create and download professional-looking electronic invoice PDFs with just a few clicks.
+**Fake NFE Generator** is a modern web application designed to quickly and efficiently generate Brazilian Electronic Invoice (NFS-e) documents.
+This tool helps businesses create and download professional electronic invoice PDFs in just a few clicks.

 Created by **Jair Costa**